can-lehmann/owlkettle/docs/internals.md

 For more info on the purpose of `beforeBuild` and `afterBuild` hooks, consult their respective sections in this file.

 #### Before-Build Hook
-The `beforeBuild` hook runs before the build-hook and thus also before any values are assigned to the `WidgetState`.
+The `beforeBuild` hook runs once before the build-hook and thus also before any values are assigned to the `WidgetState`.

 Their main usecase is renderables, where they are used to instantiate the GTK-Widget and assign it to `internalWidget` on `WidgetState`.